Laguna Niguel, California

 Laguna Niguel has its origins in the Rancho Niguel Mexican land grant, which was acquired in 1959 by the Laguna Niguel Corporation to develop one of California's first master-planned communities.
 As a predominantly residential city, Laguna Niguel serves as a bedroom community for the job centers of northern and central Orange County.
 Laguna Niguel has a median household income 31 percent above the Orange County average and nearly double the U.S. average.
 It is known for its mild coastal climate, low crime rate, and its numerous parks and public trails.

 History

 Early inhabitants and settlers

 The first recorded inhabitants of the Laguna Niguel area were the Acjachemem Native Americans, who may have had a village called "Niguili" near the confluence of Aliso Creek and Sulphur Creek.
 Aliso Creek marked the boundary between the Acjachemem and Tongva people.
-In the 1700s, during the Spanish colonization of the Americas, Spanish missionaries established the nearby Mission San Juan Capistrano to convert the Acjachemem (called the Juañeno by the Spanish) to Christianity.
+In the 1700s, during the Spanish colonization of the Americas, Spanish missionaries established the nearby Mission San Juan Capistrano to convert the Acjachemem to Christianity.
 The Mission lands, which included the present-day boundaries of Laguna Niguel, were divided into private land grants in 1821 upon Mexico's independence from Spain.